 ANALYZING ONLINE STUDENT SUCCESS

 The CSU Student Quality Assurance Impact Research (SQuAIR) project determines the impact of QA professional development and course certification on teaching performance and student success in CSU online courses.
-It is hypothesized that faculty and staff completing QA professional development and obtain course certification are better able to design and deliver online and blended courses, more effectively engaging students and resulting in higher grades, improved course completion rates, higher student satisfaction, and ultimately a reduction in achievement gaps.
-For more, see the SQuAIR informational webinar, November 2017 (recording, slides)
+It is hypothesized that instructors who complete QA professional development and obtain course certification are better able to design and deliver online courses, more effectively engaging students and resulting in higher grades, improved course completion rates, higher student satisfaction, and ultimately a reduction in equity gaps.

 TYPES OF DATA from PARTICIPATING COURSES